-Exhibition events are opportunities to attract business and communicate a consistent brand message to your audience about your products and services.
-Given that visitors will only have a set amount of time and money, you need to create the right impression.
-Your competition will be fierce and will be employing key exhibition marketing strategies, and you must too.
+Exhibition events are opportunities to attract business’ and communicate a consistent brand message to your audience about your products and services.
+Given that visitors will only have a set amount of time and money, you need to create the right impression using key exhibition marketing strategies to get ahead of your competition.

 Exhibitions date back far into the 17th century but became popularised in Britain during the 19th century due to the high amount of traffic flooding into London through its vast, profitable ports.
 The exhibitions on display were often places to witness glimpses of technological marvels like prototype planes or electricity shooting through coils.